 The CMB spectrum varies spatially across the sky.
-One source of such anisotropic distortion is due to the spatial distribution of clusters and has already been measured by Planck [73].
-A combination of precise CMB imaging and spectroscopic measurements will allow observing the relativistic temperature correction of individual SZ clusters [74, 75, 76], which will calibrate cluster scaling relations and inform our knowledge of the dynamical state of the cluster atmosphere.
+One source of such anisotropic distortion is due to the spatial distribution clusters of galaxies and has already been measured by Planck [81].
+A combination of precise CMB imaging and spectroscopic measurements will allow observing the relativistic temperature correction of individual SZ clusters [82, 83, 84], which will calibrate cluster scaling relations and inform our knowledge of the dynamical state of the cluster atmosphere.

-Resonant scattering of the CMB photons during and post last scattering leads to spectral-spatial signals that can be used to constrain the abundance of metals in the dark ages and therefore the make-up of the first, and subsequent generations of stars [77, 78, 79, 80, 81].
+Resonant scattering of the CMB photons during and post last scattering leads to spectral-spatial signals that can be used to constrain the abundance of metals in the dark ages and therefore the make-up of the first, and subsequent generations of stars [85, 86, 87, 88, 89].